 While we might not see the sunshine we've been longing for this weekend, the weather will be warmer than it's been in a while and since we've been cooped up for what feels like forever, now might be the perfect time to fire up the grill and get out of your four walls, even if only for a little bit.

-The weather has (finally) started to warm up and you know what that means- it's time to fire up the grill!
-If you're not a regular griller, it can be a little intimidating, but there's no need to stress because, with these handy tips, you'll have everyone fooled into believing you're a grill master!
+If you're not a regular griller, it can be a little intimidating to take on the grill, but there's no need to stress because, with these handy tips, you'll have everyone fooled into believing you're a grill master!

-My husband was cooking zucchini on the grill last weekend and forgot to oil the grill first.
-The result?
-A catastrophe.
-More of the veggie stuck to the grill than went into our mouths.
+If you don't want what you're cooking on the grill to stick to it, make sure you oil the grill.
 To oil the grill, just dip a brush in olive oil and brush it over the entire grill and removing your food will be less of a fight.

-Do you feel like you need to flip or poke at the meat on your grill every Are you a notorious meat flipper or poker?
+Do you feel like you need to flip or poke at the meat on your grill every couple of seconds?
+Are you a notorious meat flipper or poker?
 Stop!
-Once you put the meat on the grill, leave it alone until you’re ready to flip it and really, you should only flip it once.
+Once you put the meat on the grill, leave it alone until you’re ready to flip it and you should only flip it once.
 If you think you have to push your burgers down with a spatula, nope.
 That actually dries it out.
-And, if you stab your meat just don't, It releases the juices and...you guess it, dries out the meat.
+And, if you stab your meat just don't, It releases the juices and...you guessed it, dries out the meat.

 I’ve never tried this so you're on your own with this one, but apparently it works.
 According to this video, if you're cooking on a charcoal grill, you can use olive oil as lighter fluid.